-Time to interact is an important measure of how well a website performs, as it tracks the amount of time it takes an individual to begin interacting with its content.
+Time to interact is an important measure of how well a website performs, as it tracks how long it takes an individual to interact with its content.

-This includes common web page tasks like clicking links, submitting text fields, and scrolling in a page, which will impact the user’s overall experience.
+This includes common web page tasks like clicking links, submitting text fields, and scrolling in a page, impacting the user’s overall experience.